bart6114/scheduleR/README.md

 In the ```examples``` directory you can find a few example scripts to test scheduleR's functionality with.

+## Browser compatability

+Up to now only tested on a recent Chrome browser.

 ## Issues, questions, feedback

 Create a new issue at [scheduleR's GitHub site](https://github.com/Bart6114/scheduleR/issues) or leave me a message at bartsmeets86 <at> gmail.com.